 Is this year’s flu season worse than other years in the past?

 Influenza typically circulates in the United States during the fall and winter months, and peaks November through March.
-Influenza is widespread across the entire United States right now.
-We are seeing more cases at this point in the flu season than we have in previous years.
-In fact, this is the first time in 13 years that the entire country is experiencing widespread flu at the same time (see map below).
+While we aren’t seeing as many cases as we did at this time last year, flue activity is increasing, and influenza is widespread across most of the United States right now.
 As most of the parents I work with have been asking, it’s true that this year’s flu activity is severe.

 Do people really die from the flu?

 And yes, it’s important to remember that the flu can kill people who are perfectly healthy.
-Like this 21 year old body builder who died a few weeks ago.
+Like this 21 year old body builder who died last year.
 Or this 17 year old.
 Or this precious 4 year old.
 I had a family friend in her 40’s who ran marathons and exercised religiously who died from influenza a few years ago.
 She thought she caught a cold and died 3 days later in her husband’s arms as he was rushing her into urgent care.
 Influenza kills both healthy and immune-compromised alike, and it is very tragic.